 MANN uP’s mission is to devise and deliver innovative, effective, impactful and holistic products and services to promote personal and collective advancement and wellbeing, which requires processing of personal data on clients/participants.

 MANN uP’s vision is to be seen as a respected authority in the promotion of a male-affirmative society, which at times requires processing of personal data on contributors.

 MANN uP recognises the importance of the privacy of personal data and strives to act with the upmost levels of care, responsibility and transparency regarding processing any personal information it holds in line with UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Privacy and Electronic Communications Regulations (PECR) and the BACP Ethical Framework for the Counselling Professions (2018).

 about MANN uP

-MANN uP: Is a trading name used by the sole trader, Geoffrey Scott.
+MANN uP: Is an operating name used by the sole trader, Geoffrey Scott.

 ICO Registration Number: ZA349939